Thoroughly Modern Millie

 by

-Thoroughly Modern Millie had 4 performances almost 18 years ago (between the 22nd of November 2006 and the 25th of November 2006)
+Thoroughly Modern Millie had 4 performances about 18 years ago (between the 22nd of November 2006 and the 25th of November 2006)

 Set in New York in 1922 “Thoroughly Modern Millie” tells the story of Millie, a girl from Kansas who comes to New York with the express purpose of transforming herself into a "Modern," a cold-hearted flapper with no time for romance or love in order to get a job, marry her boss, and have a secure life.
 In New York, she meets the ne'er-do-well Jimmy and the flighty Miss Dorothy, as well as the mysterious Mrs. Meers and the glamorous Muzzy and of course her boss Trevor Graydon.
 Needless to say, Millie's plans go awry in a quite a convoluted plot that centres on, of all things, white slavery.
 As with all great musicals things all work out beautifully by the finale.